David Forde (footballer): Cardiff City

-On 5 December 2006, it was announced that Forde had signed a two-and-a-half-year contract with Football League Championship side Cardiff City following the expiry of his contract with Derry City.
+On 5 December 2006, it was announced that Forde had signed a one-and-a-half-year contract with Football League Championship side Cardiff City following the expiry of his contract with Derry City.
 He stated that the move back to Wales, where he began his cross-channel career, was "a dream come true".
 He joined the club and hoped to challenge Neil Alexander for the number one spot immediately, with an international spot surely not too far away.
 Even after he left Derry City for Cardiff City his contributions during the 2006 season were recognised by eircom and the Soccer Writers Association of Ireland who, together, nominated him for their 'Goalkeeper of the Year' award on 13 December.
 Forde made several appearances for Cardiff at the end of the 2006/07 season after first choice Neil Alexander was dropped due to a contract dispute with the club.
 With Alexander leaving the club he was expected to battle for the number 1 shirt with Michael Oakes and Ross Turnbull.

 In August 2007 Forde signed a one-month loan deal at Luton Town and returned to Cardiff having made six first team appearances, five in the league and one in the League Cup, for the club.
 He found himself to be third choice goalkeeper at Cardiff during the 2007/08 season behind Michael Oakes and loanees Ross Turnbull, Kasper Schmeichel and Peter Enckelman.
 On 22 January he was due to sign on an emergency loan deal at AFC Bournemouth but was told on his way to his first match that Bournemouth had been placed under a transfer block after attempting to enter administration and the deal had been cancelled.
 He drove back to Cardiff and instead played in their 1–0 win over Welshpool Town in the FAW Premier Cup.

 On 31 January he was set to join Scottish Premier League side Dundee United on loan but the move was blocked by the Scottish Football Association because players are not allowed to play in three countries in one season, Forde having played for Luton and in the FAW Premier Cup, but the decision was appealed by Dundee United but was eventually denied by FIFA.
 He eventually signed for Bournemouth on a one-week emergency loan after the club were granted permission to sign him, making his debut on 8 March against Leeds United and playing against Oldham Athletic three days later, both matches ending in a 2–0 defeat.
 His loan spell was extended by another week before the clubs eventually agreed for it to run until the end of the season on 27 March.
 He made a total of 11 appearances for the club before returning to Cardiff, where he was released on his return.